juxor/afaq/markdown/secI5.md

 -- they fail to understand the different relations of authority each generates and confuse obedience with co-operation.

-As in the economic federation of syndicates, the lower levels will control the higher, thus eliminating the current pre-emptive powers of centralised government hierarchies.
-Delegates to higher-level co-ordinating councils or conferences will be instructed, at every level of confederation, by the assemblies they come from on how to deal with any issues.
-These instructions will be binding, committing delegates to a framework of policies within which they must act and providing for their recall and the nullification of their decisions if they fail to carry out their mandates.
+As in the economic federation of collectives, the lower levels will control the higher, thus eliminating the current pre-emptive powers of centralised government hierarchies.
+Delegates to higher-level co-ordinating councils or conferences will be instructed, at every level of confederation, by the assemblies they represent, on how to deal with any issue.
+As Proudhon argued in March 1848:

+_"In the end, we are all voters; we can choose the most worthy._

+_"We can do more; we can follow them step-by-step in their legislative acts and their votes; we will make them transmit our arguments and our documents;
+we will suggest our will to them, and when we are discontented, we will recall and dismiss them. _

+_"The choice of talents, the imperative mandate [**mandate impertif**], and permanent revocability are the most immediate and incontestable consequences of the electoral principle.
+It is the inevitable program of all democracy."_
+[**Property is Theft!**, p.
+273]

+So these instructions will be binding, committing delegates to a framework of policies within which they must act and providing for their recall and the nullification of their decisions if they fail to carry out their mandates.
 Delegates may be selected by election and/or sortition (i.e. random selection by lot, as for jury duty currently).
 As Murray Bookchin argued:

 > _"A confederalist view involves a clear distinction between policy making and the co-ordination and execution of adopted policies.
 Policy making is